 The Company's revenue growth is also dependent, in part, on its and its joint ventures' ability to acquire existing, and acquire and develop new, additional industrial properties on favorable terms.
 The Company itself and through its various joint ventures, continually seeks to acquire existing industrial properties on favorable terms, and, when conditions permit, also seeks to acquire and develop new industrial properties on favorable terms.
 Existing properties, as they are acquired, and acquired and developed properties, as they lease-up, generate revenue from rental income, tenant recoveries and fees, income from which, as discussed above, is a source of funds for the Company's distributions.
+The acquisition and development of properties is impacted, variously, by property specific, market specific, general economic and other conditions, many of which are beyond the control of the Company.
 The acquisition and development of properties also entails various risks, including the risk that the Company's and its joint ventures' investments may not perform as expected.
 For example, acquired existing and acquired and developed new properties may not sustain and/or achieve anticipated occupancy and rental rate levels.
 With respect to acquired and developed new properties, the Company may not be able to complete construction on schedule or within budget, resulting in increased debt service expense and construction costs and delays in leasing the properties.
 Also, the Company and its joint ventures face significant competition for attractive acquisition and development opportunities from other well-capitalized real estate investors, including both publicly-traded REITs and private investors.
 Further, as discussed below, the Company and its joint ventures may not be able to finance the acquisition and development opportunities they identify.
-If the Company and its joint ventures were unable to acquire and develop sufficient additional properties on favorable terms, or if such investments did not perform as expected, the Company's revenue growth would be limited and its financial condition, results of operations, cash flow and ability to pay dividends on, and the market price of, the Company's common stock would be a
+If the Company and its joint ventures were unable to acquire and develop sufficient additional properties on favorable terms, or if such investments did not perform as expected, the Company's revenue growth would be limited and its financial condition, results of operations, cash flow and ability to pay dividends on, and the market price of, the Company's common stock would be adversely affected.